learn-co-curriculum/fewpjs-asynchrony-with-xhr/README.md

 ## Learning Goals

-* Identify `XMLHttpRequest` as a means for asynchronous data fetch in JavaScript
+- Identify `XMLHttpRequest` as a means for asynchronous data fetch in JavaScript
-* Create an instance of the XHR class
+- Create an instance of the XHR class
-* Configure the destination for an XHR instance's data fetch
+- Configure the destination for an XHR instance's data fetch
-* Configure a success handler on an XHR instance
+- Configure a success handler on an XHR instance
-* Configure a error handler on an XHR instance
+- Configure a error handler on an XHR instance
-* Request remote data using a configured XHR instance
+- Request remote data using a configured XHR instance

-Asynchrony feels unusual when programming because we're so used to programming in languages that are synchronous: they run like they read, top down, left to right, maybe a loop here or there, down into a function, back out from the function, etc.
+Asynchrony feels unusual when programming because we're so used to programming in languages that are synchronous: they run like they read, top down, left to right, maybe a loop here or there, down into a function, back out from the function, etc...

 But in our day-to-day lives, we _love_ asynchrony.

-* Pop some microwave popcorn in the microwave, then wander to put a DVD in the DVD-player: **asynchrony**
+- Pop some microwave popcorn in the microwave, then wander to put a DVD in the
+  DVD-player: **asynchrony**
-* Send one project team member out for coffee while the other team-members keep working: **asynchrony**
+- Send one project team member out for coffee while the other team-members keep
+  working: **asynchrony**
-* Send a text message and then browse social media until you get an alert saying that you have a response: **asynchrony**
+- Send a text message and then browse social media until you get an alert saying that you have a response: **asynchrony**
-* Text while driving...no, never do that.
+- Text while driving...no, never do that.

 Asynchrony is really just a programmer word for the idea of "multi-tasking."
 While the code might look a little bit strange, it should feel like a modest